Prices from £35.00

 - increase in weight

-Uncommon side effects:
+Uncommon side effects include:

-- fluid retention leading to swollen hands, ankles or feet
+- fluid retention leading to swollen hands, ankles, or feet

 - upset stomach